jcatron3/jerrycatron/README.md

-- 👋 Hi, I’m @jerrycatron, but you can call me Jake.
+- 👋 Hi, I’m @jcatron3, but you can call me Jake.
 - 👀 I’m interested in ... learning as much as I can.
 - 🌱 I’m currently learning ...
 Python Data Structures, a Jenkins/Terraform/AWS pipeline.
 - 💞️ I’m looking to collaborate on ...
 Time Series Forecasting